Prevention of viral hemorrhagic fever

 Viral hemorrhagic fevers (VHFs) are a diverse group of diseases.
 Prevention methods are very similar for the different viruses.
 The vast majority of the information in this article is from the document "Infection Control for Viral Hemorrhagic Fevers in the African Health Care Setting", which was published in December 1998.
 It was prepared by the Centers for Disease Control and Prevention (CDC) (part of the national government in the United States of America) and the World Health Organization (WHO) (a non-governmental organization).

 The VHFs impacting people in Africa include Lassa fever, Rift Valley fever, Marburg virus, Ebola virus, Crimean-Congo hemorrhagic fever (CCHF), and yellow fever.

 Many VHFs are spread through bites or scratches of infected bats, mosquitos, rodents, or ticks.

-Some VHFs are spread by touching an infected animal's or human's body fluids, including blood, feces (poop), pus, saliva (spit), semen, urine (pee), and vomit.
+Some VHFs are spread by touching an infected animal's or human's body fluids, including blood, feces, pus, saliva, semen, urine, and vomit.
 They can also spread with airborne droplets.
 In other words, if an infected person coughs, which means tiny drops of their saliva come out of their mouth and into the air, then another person who is nearby can become infected.